Fuel

 heat.

-filled with methyl alcohol, or methanol.
-Each cartridge fuels the power
+with methyl alcohol, or methanol.
+Each cartridge fuels the power pack for

-pack for twice as long as a lithium ion battery lasts on a single charge,
+twice as long as a lithium ion battery lasts on a single charge, and could

 Fully loaded, the fuel cell weighs 8 grams and produces 1 to 2 Watts of